Don't Be Left Flat

 Is It Time To Re-Tire?

 It's imperative that you make sure your tires are in safe driving condition.
 Here's one of several ways you can be sure.
-To determine if it's time to replace your tires, you can use the Penny Test.
+To determine if it's time to replace your tires, you can use the Quarter Test.
 It's a simple and effective method.
-And all you'll need is a penny and a few minutes of spare time.
+And all you'll need is a Quarter and a few minutes of spare time.
 Let's walk through the steps below.

-Place a penny between the tread ribs on your tire.
+Place a Quarter between the tread ribs on your tire.
 A "rib" refers to the raised portion of tread that spans the circumference of your tire.
 Tire tread is composed of several ribs.

-Turn the penny so that Lincoln's head points down into the tread.
+Turn the Quarter so that Washington's head points down into the tread.

 Other Things To Keep In Mind